wj331/tp/docs/team/tohpinren.md

 <br>

 ### Contributions to the UG
-- Adding pictures for examples of commands in the UG
+- Target audience
-- Steps for using the `list_appt` command
+- Explanation for using the `list_appt` command
-- Steps for using the `find_appt` command
+- Explanation for using the `find_appt` command
-`to be added soon`
 <br>

 ### Contributions to the DG
-- Implementation of list_appt command and alternatives considered
-- Implementation of find_appt command and alternatives considered
+- Implementation of list feature and alternatives considered
+- Use case of editing details of a patient
+- Manual testing for editing a patient's details
+- Planned enhancement to allow different doctors to have appointment slots at the same timing
+- Planned enhancement to change the tab to the corresponding tab of the command
 <br>
-`to be added soon`

 ### Contributions to team-based tasks
 - Set up GitHub organisation and tP repo.